 - Peter van Heusden - Bioinformatician, UWC

 One of the most unexpected aspects of the workshop for those unfamiliar with Software Carpentry was that participants came from such a wide range of research backgrounds.
 Nine faculties were represented across all three campuses including the social, natural, medical and physical sciences, engineering, and IT.
-The eResearch Initiative made accommodation sponsorships available for seven researchers from the Mafikeng and Vaal Triangle campuses to allow for broader participation.
+The eResearch Initiative made accommodation sponsorships available for seven researchers from the Mahikeng and Vanderbijlpark campuses to allow for broader participation.

 Popularity of workshop